ingogbe/ecomuseu-guide/README.md

 -----------------------------

-Android project for the Ecomuseum (Foz do Iguaçu - PR - Brazil), to help visitors.
+Android project for the Ecomuseum (Foz do Iguassu - PR - Brazil), to help visitors.
 The application will contain several information about the spaces and museum exhibitions.

 <b>Application features are:</b>
 - Iterative Map (HTML, SVG, CSS, JavaScript) using Android's WebView for easy access to the exhibitions of the areas